-- Minimum cumulative PAS-AEP prerequisite GPA of 3.0 on a 4.0 scale each semester - · B or higher in all PAS-AEP prerequisite coursework each semester - Overall GPA of 3.0 on a 4.0 scale (includes all college credit coursework) each semester - · Maintain full-time status (12 credits) in fall and spring semester - Complete 150 total hours of clinical experience by July 31st - Must complete Medical/Clinical Experience Hours Tracking Form - Must have 300 total hours of clinical experience overall to progress to Level 4
+- Minimum cumulative PAS-AEP prerequisite GPA\ of 3.0 on a 4.0 scale each semester - · B or higher in all PAS-AEP prerequisite coursework each semester - Overall GPA of 3.0 on a 4.0 scale (includes all college credit coursework) each semester - · Maintain full-time status (12 credits) in fall and spring semester - Complete 150 total hours of clinical experience by July 31st - Must complete Medical/Clinical Experience Hours Tracking Form - Must have 300 total hours of clinical experience overall to progress to Level 4

-- Meet PAS-AEP Professionalism and Personal Behavior Progression - · Take the GRE General Test - Successful final scores due March 1st of Level 3 - Final submission of scores must be at or above the 25th percentile on each of all three categories, verbal, quantitative, and analytical - May take the exam multiple times prior to March 1st to achieve the minimum percentile requirement (suggest taking in fall semester) - Send scores to Institution Code 6106 College St Mary - Possess or have the capability to earn a Bachelor's degree by the start of the second semester of Level 4 of the MSPAS program - Complete all MSPAS matriculation requirements within 6 months of entry into Level 4.
-This includes requirements for immunizations, tuberculosis screening, physical examination, criminal background check, urine drug screening, and health insurance requirements. - Meet the minimum technical standards for the MSPAS program - Complete the Altus Suite (CASPer and Snapshot) Admissions Assessment for People Skills.
-Cost is \$52.
-Information will be sent to CSM email in the fall of Level 3. - Present Portfolio and meet with the PAS Admissions Committee for final progression evaluation from Level 3 to Level 4 - Must complete Essay by March 1st - Must submit Three Professional Recommendation Rubrics via dynamic forms by March 1st - Must submit Resume or CV by March 1st - Must dress professionally during scheduled Pre-PAS Level 3 visits (March-April)
+- Meet PAS-AEP Professionalism and Personal Behavior Progression - Possess or have the capability to earn a Bachelor's degree by the start of the second semester of Level 4 of the MSPAS program - Complete all MSPAS matriculation requirements within 6 months of entry into Level 4.
+This includes requirements for immunizations, tuberculosis screening, physical examination, criminal background check, urine drug screening, and health insurance requirements. - Meet the minimum technical standards for the MSPAS program - Present Portfolio and meet with the PAS Admissions Committee for final progression evaluation from Level 3 to Level 4 - Must complete Essay by March 1st - Must submit Three Professional Recommendation Rubrics via dynamic forms by March 1st - Must submit Resume or CV by March 1st - Must dress professionally during scheduled Pre-PAS Level 3 visits (March-April)